-SmoothGlue Prerequisites
+SmoothGlue Enterprise Prerequisites

 This document is intended for System Integrators who need to understand the prerequisites required for deploying SmoothGlue.
 After setting up the prerequisites, the System Integrator should have an environment that SmoothGlue can be deployed into.